 - Holding shares for, and on behalf of, shareholders.

 Ongoing uncertainty in the global marketplace is a constant reminder of the importance of safeguarding or enhancing one’s assets.
-With a service spanning from tax to succession planning, holding of company shares to gifting the property to children, Zeta’s affiliate Premier Fiduciary and Trusts Limited, ROC No: C54929, offers an ideal set of instruments for companies and individuals seeking to find solutions to their wealth management requirements.
+With a service spanning from tax to succession planning, holding of company shares to gifting the property to children, Group Company Premier Fiduciary and Trusts Limited, ROC No: C54929, offers an ideal set of instruments for companies and individuals seeking to find solutions to their wealth management requirements.

 Malta is one of few civil law jurisdictions that has developed its own trust related law, which is regulated by the Trusts and Trustees Act.
 The Act provides for the creation of trusts and the authorisation and supervision by the Malta Financial Services Authority (MFSA).
 This Act allows Maltese or foreign settlers to establish trusts governed either by Maltese Law or foreign law.